 From Y1 to Y6, students have 200 minutes of French a week, in 40, 60 or 80 minute blocks.

 How many French levels are there in each cohort?

 In Early Childhood (R3, R4, Year 1), French is taught in the homerooms every day by a French teacher, aiming to have an immersion approach to the acquisition of language.
-Moving up, there are 4 levelled groups in Year 2, Year 3 and Y4, and five groups in Year 5 and Year 6.
+Moving up, there are 3 levelled groups in Year 2, Year 3, Year 4 and Year 5 and 4 groups in Year 6.

 How are students streamed?
 How are the Placement Assistant Booklets (PABs) determined?